LocalGovIMS/localgov-ims-website/contacts/index.markdown

 navTitle: Contacts
 ---

-> The team encourages you to get in touch, and are happy to meet and show you the system.
+> The team encourages you to get in touch, and are very happy to meet and show you the system.

-If you’d like to get in touch with the team please email - [hello@localgovims.digital](mailto:hello@localgovims.digital)
+If you’d like to get in touch with the team please email [hello@localgovims.digital](mailto:hello@localgovims.digital)

 You can join the community today, on Slack at [localgovims.slack.com](https://localgovims.slack.com)

-If something isn’t working as it should please let us know and we’ll fix.
+If something isn’t working as it should please let us know and we’ll fix it.